damieng/pixelworld/README.md

 # PixelWorld

-Internal ZX Spectrum font conversion, ripping and manipulation tool made public!
+ZX Spectrum font conversion, ripping and manipulation tool for 8x8 bitmap fonts.

 This is a tool I have been using for a number of years to convert my own fonts into a variety of formats available from https://damieng.com/fonts/zx-origins/